puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The region in which the Elastic IP is found.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`instance`
 *Required* The name of the instance associated with the Elastic IP.
+This is the value of the AWS Name tag.

 #### Type: ec2_launchconfiguration
-Sets up an EC2 launch configuration to provide autoscaling support.

 #####`name`
 *Required* The name of the launch configuration.
+This is the value of the AWS Name tag.

 #####`security_groups`
 *Required* The security groups to associate with the instances.
-Accepts an array of named security groups.
+Accepts an array of security group names, i.e., the Name tags on the security groups.

 #####`user_data`
 *Optional* User data script to execute on new instances.